 It’s been a few weeks, and still your child doesn’t want to go to school.
-He cries every morning, wanting to stay home, or even go back to preschool.
-Even his cool new backpack isn’t convincing him to go willingly.
+She cries every morning wanting to stay home or to go back to her old school.
+Even her cool new backpack isn’t convincing her to go willingly.

 You can’t seem to figure it out.
-Sure, he cried at preschool and daycare, but settled in after a few days.
+Sure, she cried at her old school and daycare, but settled in after a few days.
 And it doesn’t help when other kids are also crying at school, sending a ripple effect of anxiety on everyone.

 Going to school—especially a new one—is a hard transition for kids, especially if they’re moving from a small environment to a big one.